pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/index.md

 {% include callout.html content="<h2>Fast-lane</h2>
 <p>If you prefer, you can skip the walk-through and get the final Pentaho Web Project, and build it.
-First make sure that you have git and maven 3+ installed and that this <a href='https://github.com/pentaho/maven-parent-poms/blob/master/maven-support-files/settings.xml'>settings.xml</a> is in your USER_HOME/.m2 directory.</p>
+First make sure that you have git and npm installed.</p>

 <pre class='highlight'><code># Clone the repository.
 git clone https://github.com/pentaho/pentaho-engineering-samples

 # Go to the sample's directory.
 cd pentaho-engineering-samples
-cd Samples_for_Extending_Pentaho/javascript-apis/platform/pentaho/visual/samples/bar-d3-bundle
+cd Samples_for_Extending_Pentaho/javascript-apis/platform/pentaho/visual/samples/bar-d3-sandbox

-# Build the Web Project
+# Install the dependencies.
-mvn package
+npm install

+# Package your files.
+npm pack
 </code></pre>" type="warning" %}

 # Deploying the visualization

-To deploy the visualization to a Pentaho product (Pentaho Server or PDI), copy the KAR file you just built (located at `assemblies/target`) into its `system/karaf/deploy` folder.
+To deploy the visualization to a Pentaho product (Pentaho Server or PDI), copy the tgz file you just built into its `system/karaf/deploy` folder.
 See [OSGi Artifacts Deployment](../osgi-deployment) if you need more information.

 If everything went well, you should now see your visualization being offered in Analyzer and PDI,